Johnny Hector

 Hector compiled 4,280 rushing yards on 1,051 carries and 41 touchdowns; he also caught 188 passes for 1,661 yards and three touchdowns.
 His last NFL touchdown was against the New England Patriots on December 23, 1990.

 He played high school football at New Iberia Senior High School in New Iberia, Louisiana and graduated in 1979.

-He now lives in Lafayette, Louisiana with his wife, Karla.
+He lives in Lafayette, Louisiana with his wife, Karla.